Red Bull Arena (Leipzig): Future expansion

 In October 2015, expansion of the Red Bull Arena was back on the agenda.
 New plans were made to expand the stadium to 57,000 seats, involving Viennese architect Albert Wimmer.
 Reconstruction could start in the summer break of 2016.
 In January 2016, the club decided to put the plans on hold, at least until 2017.

-In December 2016 RB Leipzig proposed that the stadium would be sold from former owner Michael Kölmel to the club to continue the plans from the 2015 agenda.
-Due to the move of the arena into ownership of Red Bull, a new stadium was out of possibility.
+In December 2016, RB Leipzig proposed that the stadium would be sold from former owner Michael Kölmel to the club to continue the plans from the 2015 agenda.
+Due to the move of the arena into ownership of Red Bull, a new stadium was deemed infeasible.
 The Stadium will expand to a total of 53,840 Seats as of Summer 2021, beginning from November 2018, when construction works will start.

 Facilities

 There are bridges built over the old stadium to connect with the new stadium.
 The roof has an integrated floodlight design and is designed to provide superior acoustics.
-The grass area is 120 x 80 m, the actual playing field is 105 x 68 m.
+The grass area is 120 x 80 m, the actual pitch is 105 x 68 m.
 It has been integrated into the area surrounding the stadium by large numbers of trees and other greenery.